schollenberger/pi-sensorlab/oled-display/oled-display-readme.md

     width = disp.width
     height = disp.height
     ```
-  The device has 3 methods:
+  The device has a couple of methods:
     - fill([0|1])
-      Fills the whole display either black or white pixels.
+      Fills the whole display buffer with either black or white pixels.

+    - pixel(x, y, color)
+      Sets a pixel on the display's buffer.

     - image(image)
-      Loads an image to the display.
+      Loads an image to the display buffer.

     - show()
-      Actually transfer the internal buffer to the display.
+      Actually transfer display buffer to the display.

+    - invert(invert: bool)
+        True: sets black on white background (inverts display)
+        False: resets to white on black background

+    - rotate(rotate: bool)
+        False: Rotates by 180 degrees
+        True:  Sets rotation back
+        Vertical mirror is effective immediately
+        For seg remap to be visible you need to call show()

+     - poweroff(), poweron()
+        Turns the diaplay off and on again.

-  You create a PIL image object  with the correct size and a corresponding
+  In order to display some shapes or text, you create a PIL image object with
+  the correct size and a corresponding ImageDraw object.
+This results in a
-  ImageDraw object:
+  bitmap that you transfer on the display.

+  Example:
+    - for creating an image a draw object:
       ```
       image = Image.new('1', (width, height))
       # Get drawing object to draw on image.
       draw = ImageDraw.Draw(image)
       ```

-  Now you can create content on the display, but it will not yet been shown.
+    - Now you can create content on the display, but it will not yet been shown.
       Example: `draw.rectangle((0, 0, width, height), outline=1, fill=0)`

-  At the end you have to call:
+    - At the end you have to call:
       ```
       disp.image(image)
       disp.show()
       ```

-### A bit more on the Python Imaging Library
+### Python Imaging Library
   see: https://pillow.readthedocs.io/en/stable/index.html

   The Python Imaging Library adds image processing capabilities to your
   Python interpreter.

   The most important class is `Image`.
 Image instances can be loaded from
-  image files or created from scratch.
+  image files or can be created from scratch.
+  Example:
     ```
     from PIL import Image